Psynosaur/Jetson-SecVision/README.md

       python3 detect_yolo.py

-   Takes approximately 2.6 seconds to do its thing for 8x2MP images and is very accurate
+   Takes approximately 2.6 seconds round trip to do its thing for 8x2MP images and is very accurate Detection step takes 1.75s for a network fps of **~4.57FPS**.

    ### Automatic / Continuous Operation